carlosloaiza21/gym-booking-api/README.md

 ## 🧪 Available Endpoints

 - `POST /users/register` – Register a new user
 - `POST /auth/login` – Login and receive a JWT token
-  _(more endpoints coming soon)_
+- `GET /users/me` – Get authenticated user's info (requires JWT token) _(more endpoints coming soon)_

+---

+## 🔐 Authentication Flow

+This API uses JWT for authentication.
+When a user logs in, a signed token is returned, which must be sent in the `Authorization` header as a Bearer token in future requests to protected endpoints.

+Protected routes (like `/users/me`) use:

+- `JwtAuthGuard`: applied via `@UseGuards(...)`
+- `JwtStrategy`: validates the token and extracts user data into `req.user`

 ---